-Direct Deposit of Refund
+Direct Deposit or Refund

-Complete Section D if you want us to directly deposit the amount shown on Line 28, Form 200-01 or Line 23, Form 200-03 into your bank account.
+Complete Section D if you want us to directly deposit the amount shown on Line 28, Form 200-01 into your bank account.
 Refunds may not be direct deposited to a bank account outside the U.S.